Age | Commit message (Collapse) | Author |

 https://git.kernel.org/pub/scm/linux/kernel/git/broonie/sound into for-linus

-A bunch of fixes that came in during the merge window, plus a few new
+A relatively large set of fixes that came in since the release, mostly

 |